rafliputraa/pdfconverter/schedule.md

 ### Exercise 2: Unicode Characters

 Explore and include various Unicode characters in a Markdown file.
-Pay attention to characters that might cause issues during conversion.
+Pay attention to characters that might cause issues during conversion, such as ≥ (greater than or equal to, Unicode U+2265).

 ### Assignment 2: Advanced Formatting